abdullah-cts/data_analysis/readme.md

-Please install the requirements by typing the following command in the commandline
+Clone the repository and install the requirements by typing the following command in the commandline

 ``python -m pip install requirements.txt``